 In order to increase the fees, an amendment to the Registration and Fees (Order of Council) Rules 2003 is required.
 A copy of the draft rules is included with this paper.
-These rules fall within the remit of the Education and Training Committee.
-As a result, the consultation document will also be included on the Education and Training Committee's agenda in September 2013 and the consultation responses analysis and proposed amendment Rules considered at their November 2013 meeting.
+These rules fall within the remit of the Education and Training Committee and this paper is therefore presented to the Committee to note.